Gudogan1202929/Data-Wrangling-project-with-Udacity/README.md

 In this project, I aim to analyze various attributes of cars, including fuel efficiency, engine size, horsepower, and other specifications.
 Specifically, I will investigate trends and correlations among these attributes to understand what factors influence car performance and efficiency.
 To accomplish this, I will wrangle datasets from multiple sources.

 #### 1.2.
 Data Collection Methods
-I gathered the car dataset using different methods:
+I gathered the car dataset using different methods (you can see both of datasets referance in the jupyter notebook):
-1. **Car Specifications Dataset**: Downloaded manually from a reputable online dataset repository.
+1. **Car Specifications Dataset**: Downloaded manually from a reputable online dataset repository(kaggle).
+2. **Car Specifications Dataset**: called from API as a json.

 This dataset was chosen due to its comprehensive coverage of various car attributes and relevance to the research question.